docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 in other words: `∀ thing: [alice likes thing] -> [bob likes thing]`

-Bound entities are constants of type RdfNode.
-RDF nodes may be one of three things, an IRI, a blank node, or a literal.
+Bound entities are constants of type RdfTerm.
+RDF nodes may be one of four things, an IRI, a blank node, a literal, or the default graph.
 For those familiar with algebraic datatypes:

 ```rust,ignore
 enum RdfNode {